NamDinhRobotics/NamDinhRobotics.github.io/_pages/about.md

 - Developed a **low-cost navigation system** using **Ublox GPS, 6-DoF IMU, and a monocular camera**.
 - Implemented an **adaptive Kalman filter for high-accuracy localization**.
+- Seamlessly developed several **core modules on MATLAB, then generated C code and integrated them into ROS framework**.

 ### Smart Mobility - Auto Parking and Memorized Parking (2023 - Present)